Courtroom-Style Multi-Agent Debate with Progressive RAG and Role-Switching for Controversial Claim Verification: Results and Discussion

-formally presumed intact unless definitively proven otherwise, we evaluate claims based strictly on adversarial survival.
-If a claim withstands rigorous deliberation and the panel fails to reach a definitive Refute consensus---instead returning an Inconclusive verdict due to insufficient opposing evidence---the claim is formally classified as Supported.
-This strictly aligns our evaluation metrics with established courtroom logic (see Appendix \ref{app:appendix_burden}).
+Table~\ref{tab:framework_results} reports Check-COVID performance across three independent runs, with aggregate results obtained via majority voting.
+Our framework adopts an adversarial \emph{Burden of Refutation}: if a claim withstands deliberation and the judicial panel cannot reach a definitive \textsc{Refute} verdict, returning \textsc{Inconclusive} due to insufficient opposing evidence, it is classified as \textsc{Supported}.
+This evaluation protocol follows the courtroom principle that claims are upheld unless successfully refuted (Appendix~\ref{app:appendix_burden}).